-On August 29, 2008, SAFE promulgated the Circular on Operating Issues Concerning the Improvement of the Administration of Payment and Settlement of Foreign Currency Capital of Foreign-Invested Enterprises, or Circular 142, pursuant to which the registered capital of a foreign-invested company settled in Renminbi and converted from foreign currencies can only be used for purposes within the approved business scope of such foreign-invested company and cannot be used for equity investments made by such foreign-invested company within the PRC, unless otherwise provided by law.
+On August 29, 2008, SAFE promulgated the Circular on the Relevant Operating Issues Concerning the Improvement of the Administration of Payment and Settlement of Foreign Currency Capital of Foreign Invested Enterprises, or Circular 142, pursuant to which the registered capital of a foreign-invested company settled in Renminbi and converted from foreign currencies can only be used for purposes within the approved business scope of such foreign-invested company and cannot be used for equity investments made by such foreign-invested company within the PRC, unless otherwise provided by law.
 In addition, a foreign-invested company may not change the use of the Renminbi funds converted from its foreign currency registered capital without SAFE or its local branch's approval, and may not in any case use such funds to repay Renminbi-denominated loans if the proceeds of such loans have not been used within the permitted scope.
 Violations of Circular 142 could result in severe penalties, including heavy fines.
 In addition, SAFE promulgated the Notice on Relevant Issues Concerning Strengthening the Administration of Foreign Exchange Businesses in November 2010, which requires the authenticity of settlement of the funds raised from offshore offerings to be closely examined and the settlement of funds should conform to their intended use as listed in the offering document.
-For the settlement of funds shall be submitted as a separate application document.
+For the settlement of funds in excess of those intended by the offering document or for a purpose other than that listed in the offering document, a board resolution relating to the use of funds shall be submitted as a separate application document.
 SAFE further promulgated a circular in